A 33-year-old man who escaped from the back seat of a Cleburne County deputy's vehicle has been charged with theft of the handcuffs he was wearing.

 McLain, who arrived to assist Miller, handcuffed Long and placed him in the back of a patrol car, according to the affidavit.

-After noticing Long had escaped, the deputies searched the surrounding area but couldn't find him.
+After noticing Long had escaped, the deputies searched the surrounding area but were unable to find him.

 According to a news release from the sheriff's office, Long was captured Jan.
 17 in a joint effort with a probation/parole special response team and the U.S. Marshals Service.

-By midweek, Long and Ford remained in the Cleburne County jail.
+Long and Ford remained in the Cleburne County jail on Wednesday.
 Long's bail was set at $50,000.

 Ford was being held on a probation violation from Faulkner County.
 She was sentenced Oct.
 24, 2013, to 84 months of probation for possession of drugs and paraphernalia.